kkkkk001/KPG/README.md

 Two phases are needed to run KPG.

-1. Running KPG to generate the key propagation graphs, which are stored in folder *rl_data*
+1. Running KPG to generate the key propagation graphs, which are stored in folder *rl_data*.
 ```
 bash run.sh Twitter16 4
 ```